 designing a special place will give nature its space. even in urban society.‘ – frederik roije

 Those are some fancy-smancy chicken coops and I have no doubt that the chickens that will roost in them will truly appreciate the clean lines and modern aesthetics.
 I was actually surprised that I didn’t stumble across a coop that had a Burberry pattern on it (ohh….1,2,3 copyright or errr trademark…whatever, my idea!!
 Urban chicken ranchers are going to literally eat that up and I’ll be rich and can spend all my time trying to write clever posts instead of ones on chicken coops.)

 I have always appreciated the farm or rural aesthetic because of its focus on purpose and its form and aesthetic value were by-products.
 As a result, there is a definite link between modern architecture and agrarian buildings and modern-day modernist have drawn inspiration from these forms as a basis of their designs.
 As evidence, all you need to do is go back and look at the work of Marlon Blackwell that I posted from my visit to Arkansas.

 When you run the numbers it just doesn’t make any practical sense to have an urban chicken coop.
-I\Even if your Rocky and drinking down a dozen raw eggs every morning, you can never re-”coop” your investment – certainly not if you buy one of these uber-cool modern chicken coops.
+Even if you’re Rocky and drinking down a dozen raw eggs every morning, you can never re-“coop” your investment – certainly not if you buy one of these uber-cool modern chicken coops.
 Let’s just look at the numbers: